mantzaris/eurovisionBias/paper.md

 of also calculated the negative side of the distribution representing 'neglect' with red edges (directed for one-way and mutual neglect with bi-directional edges).

-This tool is written in Julia Lang and uses graphviz for the production of the networks of bias.
-It has been tested using version 1.8 and having graphviz installed on a Linux system.
+This tool is written in Julia Lang [@bezanson2017julia] and uses graphviz [@ellson2004graphviz] for the production of the networks of bias.
+It has been tested using version 1.8 of Julia and having graphviz installed on a Linux system.
+The program can be started by

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

-# Mathematics

-Double dollars make self-standing equations:

 $$\Theta(x) = \left\{\begin{array}{l}
 0\textrm{ if } x < 0\cr